Zelex/jo_clojure/README.md

 * Parses code into native structures (AST), then executes.
 Essentially interpreted - though does some clever things here and there.
 * Lazy sequences
 * Startup time is ridiculously fast by comparison
-* Implementations of persistent lists, vectors, maps (WIP: set, etc).
+* Implementations of persistent lists, vectors, maps, hash-set.
 * Software Transactional Memory (STM)
 * Atoms
 * IO